-FIGURE 26 shows the wire when the current is in the opposite direction to FIGURE 25.
+FIGURE 26 shows the wire when the current is in the opposite direction to FIGURE 25, on the opposite page.

 Complete FIGURE 26 to show the magnetic field around the wire.
 [1 mark]

 FIGURE 27 shows an electromagnet made from a coil of wire wrapped around an iron core.